-Understanding Zendesk’s Price
+Understanding Zendesk’s Price.

-2. More features added
+2. More product features

 3. Price increases